 Every Thanksgiving holiday I eagerly await a package from Mom of her famous Mini Pecan Pies.
 A dozen of them travel well inside a shoe box from Louisiana to Los Angeles.
 These small pies are the tastiest present one can receive, and I got her recipe for you -- all you have to do is click here.

 This is a great Thanksgiving party dessert, but make sure to give your host a few, as they will disappear way too fast.
 If you don't believe me, just check out the video I made of Mom setting out a plateful -- and watch my relatives devour them in no time flat!
-(By the way, I think you will be impressed how the Chintzy Chef gets around paying normally exorbitant pecan prices.)
+(By the way, I think you will be impressed with how the Chintzy Chef gets around paying normally exorbitant pecan prices.)

 I hope you all have a great holiday.
 Keep checking back here for more budget recipes and loads of new food videos.
 And I'll leave you with my Homemade Egg Nog recipe and wacky tree trimming video.